Virtual Network Hub

 DHCP client info

-A hub slot with an assigned wireless network adapter can act as a WiFi HotSpot.
-Only a single HotSpot is supported amongst
+A hub slot with an assigned wireless network adapter can act as a WiFi Hotspot.
+Only a

-All additional parameters including DHCP server and slot exclusivity are
+golden color.
+All additional parameters, including the DHCP server and slot

 |